Do Pets Have a “Cold and Flu Season?”

 TLC for pets with upper respiratory symptoms

 Supportive care is often the best medicine when our pets have upper respiratory infections.
 The first step is to make sure your four-legged friend is eating, drinking and breathing adequately.
 Cats in particular don’t eat well if their sense of smell is decreased.
-So if your pet is depressed, not eating or has a milky or colored discharge from her eyes or nose, then she should be examined by your veterinarian.
+So if your pet is depressed, not eating or has a milky or colored discharge from his or her eyes or nose, then they should be examined by your veterinarian.

 According to PreventiveVet.com, these simple steps can help cats and dogs with upper respiratory symptoms: